aws-samples/amazon-rekognition-reviewing-user-content/README.md

-# Amazon Rekognition Filtering User Content
+# Amazon Rekognition Reviewing User Content

 A Stepfunctions driven workflow to use Amazon Rekognition to scan incoming images through a set of business rules and apply filtering, using AWS services like Amazon Rekognition, AWS Step Functions, Amazon DynamoDB and AWS Lambda.